wannesm/adsphd/README.txt

   subfig                            : load package subfig (default) subfigure                         : load older package subfigure

+  covershowcommittee                : show the committee also on the front
+                                      page.
+  coverfontpercent                  : change the cover title font size.
+Should
+                                      be an integer number between 1 and 100.

 Most of the useful commands provided by this class can be found in the provided example file 'thesis.tex'.